What is Windows?

 Windows might have the worst memory management.
 I have had to

 garbage.
 As such, CLI might still be the way to manage a

 There are also third-party utilities that handle memory

-to clean the PAGEFILE.SYS file.
+to clean the PAGEFILY.SYS file.

 When I first started working on this page, not to mention VintageOS as a whole, Windows NT 4.0, Windows 2000,

 versions of Windows were shabby and have never acquired a descent

 market share.
 Case in point, sales of Windows CE and Windows